ahasera/evilmapper/README.md

 - `nmap`: The script uses `nmap` to perform the scans.
 Make sure `nmap` is installed on your system.
 - `xsltproc`: Used to convert the `nmap` XML output to HTML for viewing in the browser.

-## Disclaimer

-This tool is intended for network security research and should not be used for illegal activities.
-Always obtain proper authorization before performing scans.

 # Scanning types